pragyaai/ndna/_llm/FAQ.md

 nDNA thus exposes how pruning/quantization, if not geometry-aware, can inadvertently destroy essential epistemic structure {% cite hooker2020compressed %}.

-## How can spectral geometry and persistent homology jointly characterize latent manifold flattening during model collapse?
+✶ **How can spectral geometry and persistent homology jointly characterize latent manifold flattening during model collapse?**

-Spectral geometry and persistent homology offer complementary views of latent collapse.
+➠ Spectral geometry and persistent homology offer complementary views of latent collapse.

 Let the token similarity graph at layer $\ell$ be $G_\ell = (V_\ell, W_\ell)$, with normalized Laplacian: